bullmoose20/MK-Docs/docs/config/files.md

 ### Location Types and Paths

 There are multiple location types that can be used to call a file.
-They can either be on the local system, online at an url, part of the [Komet Defaults](../defaults/guide.md), directly from the [Komet User Configs](https://github.com/meisnate12/Plex-Meta-Manager-Configs) repository, or from another [`Custom Repository`](settings.md).
+They can either be on the local system, online at an url, part of the [Kometa Defaults](../defaults/guide.md), directly from the [Kometa User Configs](https://github.com/meisnate12/Plex-Meta-Manager-Configs) repository, or from another [`Custom Repository`](settings.md).

 The location types are outlined as follows:

 ??? blank "`file` - Used to run a local file.<a class="headerlink" href="#file" title="Permanent link">¶</a>"

-    <div id="file" />Used to run a file which is located within the system that Komet is being run from.
+    <div id="file" />Used to run a file which is located within the system that Kometa is being run from.

-    File locations need to be accessible to Komet at those paths; this is typically only something you need to consider when using Docker.
+    File locations need to be accessible to Kometa at those paths; this is typically only something you need to consider when using Docker.

     ???+ example "Example"